 As with GBH, ABH can be committed either intentionally or recklessly.
 The intention needn’t be to injure the individual, only to apply unlawful force to another.

 ABH can be tried at either the magistrates’ court or the Crown Court.
 The location will depend on the circumstances and aggravating factors involved in the case.

-Sentencing for ABH is less severe than GBH and will range from a community order to a maximum penalty of 3 years’ imprisonment in the most severe cases – which are heard by the Crown Court.
+Sentencing for ABH is less severe than GBH and the Sentencing Guidelines suggest sentences that range from a community order to a maximum penalty of 3 years’ imprisonment in the most severe cases – which are heard by the Crown Court.
 A prison sentence is more likely to be given if the assault is not a first-time offence.

 What to do if you are accused of ABH or GBH

 Whilst many will try to claim self-defence, this is a highly specialist aspect of any case and requires a careful consideration of the circumstances.
 Provocation is not a defence to any allegation of ABH and GBH, but every one of the self-defence cases heard each year will have their own unique characteristics and occurrences.